XIXI1234-creator/XIXI1234-creator/README.md

 # Hi, I'm Xixi 👋

-Final-year Master's student in Financial Engineering with a major in Quantitative Finance at Paris Dauphine PSL University.

-Currently seeking an entry-level position in Quantitative Finance starting July 2026.
+Master’s student in Financial Engineering with strong interest in data science, machine learning and open-source development.
+Seeking opportunities to apply Python skills in collaborative and real-world tech projects.

 ## Interests
 - Derivatives pricing